PolymathNetwork/polymesh_docs/Polymesh/docs/poly-bridge.md

 Relayers are members of the bridge multisig account owned by the *bridge controller*.
 On the testnet, the number of relayers at genesis is 5.
 To start handling a transaction -- that is to change its status from absent -- at least 3 out of 5 relayers have to propose that same transaction.

-Even though there is no maximum limit of how much POLY can be bridged, the Polymesh side limits how much POLY is bridged per unit of time on the testnet.
+Even though there is no maximum limit of how much POLY can be bridged, the Aldebaran testnet side sets a limit on how much POLY is bridged per unit of time.
+There is going to be no such a limit on the mainnet.

 ### Cluster